-English-friendly courses offer at least the following four facilities in English:
+English friendly courses offer at least one of the following English options:

-- Questions: students can ask their questions in English;
+- questions: students can ask questions in English;

-- Evaluation: students can do presentations, write essays and/or answer exam questions in English;
+- assessment: students can make presentations, write essays and/or answer exam questions in English;

-- Dictionary: students are allowed to use a dictionary (monolingual French dictionary or bilingual French-mother tongue dictionary, as specified by the teacher), including for exams.
+- dictionary: students can use a dictionary (monolingual French dictionary or bilingual French-mother tongue dictionary, as indicated by the professor), including during examinations.